velajua/pytest_maker/README.md

 # Automated Test Generation with YAML and Python
 This repository provides a script for generating a starting point for automated tests using a YAML input file and Python code.
-The script generates pytest test functions for each test case specified in the YAML file.
+The script generates pytest test functions for each test case specified in the YAML file or a general outline of the testing module.
 Cases for skipping and failing tests can be specified.

 ### Installation
 To use this script, you'll need to install the required dependencies: